 2.8 Certain Hosted Services as detailed on Uboss, require the purchase of user licences on the basis of a rental or pre purchase scheme throughout the period of the provision of the Hosted Services to support the required Hosted Services.
 Where user licences are purchased on a pre purchase scheme, such user licences shall automatically revert to a rental basis for so long as the Hosted Services are provided, at the end of the initial and any subsequent pre purchase period, unless a further pre purchase period is purchased to run continuously from the end of the original or any subsequent pre purchase period.

-2.9 DRD may suspend or alter the Hosted Services, or any part of them, at any time without liability to the
+2.9 DRD may cancel, suspend or alter the Hosted Services, or any part of them, at any time without liability to the

 2.9.1 DRD has to do so to comply with an order, instruction or request of a court, government, agency, emergency organisation or other competent administrative or regulatory authority; or

 2.9.2 the Customer’s use of the Hosted Services may damage or disrupt the proper functioning of